pulumi/docs/pulumi-hugo/themes/default/content/blog/query-kubernetes/index.md

 * Which Pods are scheduled on nodes with high memory pressure?
 * Which Pods are publicly exposed to the internet via a load-balanced Service?

-Each of these questions would normally be answered by invoking `kubectl` multiple teams to list resources of each type, and manually parsing the output to join it together into a single report.
+Each of these questions would normally be answered by invoking `kubectl` multiple times to list resources of each type, and manually parsing the output to join it together into a single report.

 Today, we're introducing Pulumi Query for Kubernetes, which aims to simplify scenarios like this.